magnetar-iiith/PGiBBS/README.md

 pip install -e .[test]
 ```

-To run pgibbs, use the following command
+To run P-Gibbs, use the following command
 ```
 pydcop solve --algo pgibbs --algo_param number_of_iterations:50 <your-dcop-instance>
 ```

 ## Citation

+If you find our work useful, please cite the paper as:

 ```
 @inproceedings{DTFG21,